wfetut/wdqfefe/rfd/0128-aws-integration-tests.md

 automatically use them to authenticate with the AWS API and does not require any additional configuration.

-One of the requirements for the integration tests is that they should use the minimum required permissions to perform the required actions.
+One of the requirements for the E2E tests is that they should use the minimum required permissions to perform the required actions.
 This will ensure that we don't introduce regressions by changing the permissions required by Teleport.
 To achieve this, GitHub action will be allowed to assume a set of roles that will simulate the minimum required permissions that each Teleport service requires to perform the required actions.
-Teleport services will be configured to assume these roles when running the integration tests - requires changes to the Teleport configuration - so we can test them in isolation.
+Teleport services will be configured to assume these roles when running the E2E tests - requires changes to the Teleport configuration - so we can test them in isolation.

 The AWS account will be configured with a set of roles that will be assumed by the GitHub actions pipeline.
-These roles will be configured with the minimum required permissions to run the integration tests.
+These roles will be configured with the minimum required permissions to run the E2E tests.
 This will ensure that we don't introduce regressions by changing the permissions required by Teleport but those changes are not detected because another test requires the same permissions.

-AWS account configuration will be handled by IAC and will be stored in the Teleport Terraform repository.
+AWS account configuration will be handled by IAC and will be stored in the cloud-terraform repository.
 This will allow us to track changes to the configuration and ensure that we can revert them if needed while also allowing us to review the changes before they are applied.
 Each End-to-End test will run in a separate Job so we can configure the assumed role for each test.
 End-to-End action